nandinii3/financial-assistant/DEPLOYMENT_GUIDE.md

 ## Overview
 The AI Financial Assistant is a Next.js application that helps users manage their budgets with AI-powered insights.
 The app works in **demo mode** without any external dependencies and can be enhanced with Supabase for persistent data storage.

+## Why I built this
+I got tired of juggling spreadsheets and forgetting where I spent all my money each month.
+So I built this little financial tracker to help me and hopefully others manage budgets, track spending, and get smarter with money.

 ## Features
 - **Budget Management**: Set monthly budgets for different spending categories
 - **Transaction Tracking**: Add and track transactions with automatic categorization